vtqveant/simple-lcg/README.md

 ```

-A CLI runner will be provided soon.
+A CLI runner can be built by running `$ mvn clean package` and invoked as `java -jar simple-lcg.jar -a A/B,B/C -s A/C -v`.

 ### Definitions, data structures and algorithms described in (Fowler 2016)